A Brief History of the American Association of Engineering Societies

 The work of AAES was conducted via several councils which were formed by representatives from the various member societies.
 Originally, four councils were formed addressing member affairs, public affairs, international affairs, and engineering education.
 Over time new councils were added or existing councils modified to address engineering public policy, public awareness of engineering, and codes and standards.
 The councils would address issues related to their area of interest and issue their findings through AAES governance.
 Funding of the council activities was provided by a portion of the AAES membership dues, and a member could earmark a portion of their dues for certain councils to match their interests.

 At the time it was organized, AAES incorporated the Engineering Manpower Commission which had previously been part of the Engineers Joint Council.
-AAES renamed it the Engineering Workforce Commission (EWC) and it remains part of AAES today.
-EWC performs ongoing research on the engineering workforce in the United States and provides demographic information each year.
+AAES renamed it the Engineering Workforce Commission (EWC).
+EWC performs research on the engineering workforce in the United States and provides demographic information each year.
 EWC information is used by many including federal and state government, higher education, industry and others.

-The councils have been replaced with working groups.
-Working groups are formed by three or more member societies to address issues of common interest.
-Working groups do not require representation by all member societies, just those with an interest in the issue being addressed; however, each working group is chartered by and reports its activities to the AAES Board of Directors.
-Each working group funds its own activities.
-Currently there are five working groups addressing international issues, sustainability, emerging issues, K-12 education, and diversity.
+The councils were replaced with Working Groups.
+Working groups then became program committees via 2016 bylaws revisions.
+Program committees are formed by three or more member societies to address issues of common interest.
+Program Committees do not require representation by all member societies, just those with an interest in the issue being addressed; however, each program committee is established by the AAES Board of Directors, and reports it activities to the Board of Directors and General Assembbly.
+Each program committee funds its own activities.

 Another important recurring AAES activity is the selection and presentation of several awards recognizing individuals for outstanding contributions to the engineering profession and society.
 Seven awards are funded by AAES and conferred through nominations by AAES member societies.
 The awards are presented at an evening banquet which is held in Washington D.C. each spring in conjunction with the National Academy of Engineering Convocation.
 AAES also co-hosts the convocation and assists NAE with its planning.